 5. Change your WordPress Password

 Always use a strong password (one that has been randomly generated).
 The best way to do this is to use a password manager like 1Password.
-Even better, the password manager will securely store your password and hep you auto login meaning you really can use a strong, difficulty to type/remember password.
+Even better, the password manager will securely store your password and help you auto-login meaning you really can use a strong, difficult to type/remember password.
 Check out our guide to password managers here.